|Weak Boson Fusion|

 I’m posting this here on my blog because I’m just a little tired of people criticizing the Large Hadron Collidor (LHC) in Geneva, Switzerland, speculating that it will end the universe.
 AND criticizing the Curiosity Mars Science Laboratory as ‘tinkering with things best left to God’.
 By that standard, you should turn off your computer and all devices using electricity and get off line… STOP READING THIS and destroy your computer…

 |computer generated image of a Higgs Interaction (Wikipedia)|

 On 4 July 2012, the CMS and the ATLAS experimental teams at the LHC independently announced that they each confirmed the formal discovery of a previously unknown boson of mass between 125–127 GeV/c2, whose behaviour so far has been “consistent with” a Higgs boson.
-Proof of the Higgs field (by observing the associated particle), and evidence of its properties, is likely to greatly affect human understanding of the universe, validate the final unconfirmed part of the Standard Model as essentially correct, indicate which of several current particle physics theories are more likely correct, and open up “new” physics
+Proof of the Higgs field (by observing the associated particle), and evidence of its properties, is likely to greatly affect human understanding of the universe, validate the final unconfirmed part of the Standard Model as essentially correct, indicate which of several current particle physics theories are more likely correct, and open up “new” physics beyond current theory.

 Higgs bosons are used in a variety of science fiction stories.
 Noting the elusive search for the Higgs boson, the term “God particle” was coined by Nobel Laureate Leon Lederman, Director Emeritus of Fermi National Accelerator Laboratory.
 However, the scientific community generally disapproves of this nickname.
 The existence of this particle neither proves nor disproves the existence of God.